-- 3 ECU BOXES and DATA RECORDERS will be allocated to any other driver at the discretion of the UIM Sports or Technical Commissioner.
+- At least 3 ECU BOXES and DATA RECORDERS will be allocated to any other driver at the discretion of the UIM Technical Commissioner.

-- 2 ECU BOXES and DATA RECORDERS will be kept by the Technical Commissioner as spares in the event of a failure of another box.
+At least 2 ECU BOXES and DATA RECORDERS will be kept by the Technical Commissioner as spares in the event of a failure of another box.

 The boxes will be distributed by the Technical Commissioner at the crane area before the boat enters the water.
-It is the Teams responsibility to return the U.I.M.
+It is the Teams responsibility to return the UIM.
 ECU and DATA RECORDER to the Technical Commissioner immediately before the boat returns to its trailer from the water.